cris1618/Cristian-Del-Gobbo-Portfolio/README.md

 This project demonstrates the transformative potential of deep learning in marine biology by automating the identification of plankton species, a task traditionally reliant on manual labor and expertise.
 The ability to accurately and efficiently classify plankton from microscopic images supports large-scale ecological studies and environmental monitoring efforts.
 By leveraging advanced machine learning models and international collaboration, this research contributes to the broader understanding of marine ecosystems and aids in the development of sustainable environmental practices.

 ## Projects
-*Note:* Projects are ranked by importance and difficulty.
-Therefore, the most relevant and challenging projects are listed within the first 6-7 positions.
+*Note:* Projects are ranked by importance and difficulty (Not exactly, but it's a good rule of thumb).
+Therefore, the most relevant and challenging projects are listed within the first 7-8 positions.

+### Project 1: GPT-2 Local Replication (Python)

-### Project 1: NanoGPT (Python)
+### Project 2: NanoGPT (Python)
 **Description:**
 In this project, I trained a decoder-only transformer model following the principles outlined in the seminal paper "Attention Is All You Need" by Vaswani et al. The goal was to generate coherent and contextually relevant text based on Shakespearean language.